 As a Church School we promote the Christian Values of:

 Hope ,Creation and Aspiration

-We endeavour to ensure that everyone is treated fairly and equally.
+At St James Church School, we endeavor to ensure that everyone is treated fairly and equally.

 We encourage children to become involved in decision-making processes and ensure that Pupil Voice is a key part of our school development.
 Our School Forum members, Sports Council members and House Captains (voted for by the children) play an important role in our school development.

 Democracy is embedded within the school, whether through the School Forum, Sports Council , House System, our Golden Rules or our behaviour system.
 Democracy is central to how we operate.